rupeshtiwari/dev-environment-setup-kit/README.md

 ## 🏃 How to Start

 -   Run `setup.bat`
--   Add Authentication Encryption Key to .NPMRC file from TFS
+-   Add Authentication Encryption Key to .NPMRC file from npm package feeds